ehb2hi/video_manager/README.md

 - Simple PyQt5 interface with progress display.
 - YouTube uploader: Upload videos to your channel with title, description, tags, privacy, and category.
 OAuth flow supported.
   - Optional: choose a thumbnail image (JPG/PNG/GIF) to set after the upload completes.
+  - Optional: load uploader fields from a YAML file.

 Requirements